YesCT/alim.ac/source/writes/2015-04-16-xhprof-and-drupal-in-two-flavors.html.md

 When you omit the second argument to `ln -s` the symbolic link will take the name of the inner-most directory.

-With the symbolic link in place, now it's time to visit: [http://localhost:8888/xhprof_html/]():
+With the symbolic link in place, now it’s time to visit: [http://localhost:8888/xhprof_html/]():

 TODO screenshots